Malandra Burrows: Other work

 Burrows played many parts in theatre including in 1989 she starred as Nancy in Oliver Twist at the Civic Theatre, Halifax.
 In 2002 Burrows was a contestant on Celebrity Weakest Link and in 2004 she took part in the ITV game show Simply the Best, where she represented Leeds in a head-to-head tournament with other British cities.
 She then spent a year presenting a show called Soap Addicts on satellite, and then a year in the stage comedy Just Desserts touring the United Kingdom.

 In 2006 she appeared on Channel 5's The All Star Talent Show, coming fifth as a Fire Eater.
 She starred as the Fairy during Christmas 2007, in "Sleeping Beauty" at the Pavilion Theatre, Bournemouth.

 Burrows entered late into the 2006 series of I'm a Celebrity...
 Get Me Out of Here! on day seven.
 She was found hanging from a tight rope and had to be rescued as part of the trial by Matt Willis and Lauren Booth.
 On her first night she had to sleep in a hammock, and fell out of it.
 She took part in several "Bushtrucker trials" most notably one dubbed "Skyscrape".
 Burrows and fellow contestant Myleene Klass were required to clamber onto a seesaw platform 200 ft above the jungle floor and take turns to collect corresponding flags hanging off the edges of the platform.
 Each pair of flags, collected in numerical order, equalled a much needed meal for camp.
 She was the sixth celebrity to be evicted in a head-to-head with Dean Gaffney.

-Personal life

-On 25 April 2022, Burrows announced that she had been diagnosed with stage III breast cancer, and was considering having a mastectomy.
+In 2023 Malandra appear on The Big Soap Quiz, sparking rumours that she could quite possibly be returning to the dales where fans rushed to support her.